 Life Membership Fee.
 A member in good standing can obtain a Life Membership by paying a fee (currently $440.00), and the Association Membership Committee approves his/her application.
 For lapsed members, the fee will be $475.00.
 For new members applying for Life Membership, fee will be $480.00.
 The fee is returned if the application is not accepted.

 Reinstatement Fee.
 A member who fails to pay his/her annual renewal dues by 30 January, and who subsequently wishes to be readmitted into the Association, must pay a reinstatement fee (currently $5.00), in addition to annual dues of $40.00.
 For limited periods or in individual cases, the reinstatement fee may be waived as the National Association officers may direct.
 For example, members deployed in support of contingency missions during the renewal period may have their reinstatement fees waived.

 The application for general and associate membership in Chapter Sixty consists of the following items:

 1. A completed Chapter LX, SFA membership application.* Current members of Chapter LX can use the renewal form and current members of the SF Association can use the transfer form.

 2. Documentation of required military service or qualifications, such as certificates, school diplomas, DD 214, etc. If you do not have documentation of your military service, you can request it from the appropriate agency using a Standard Form 180.*

 3. A check for appropriate amount, made out to Chapter LX, SFA.

-Completed applications/renewals/transfers should be mailed to the following address (NOT THE ADDRESS ON THE FORM):
+Completed applications/renewals/transfers should be mailed to the following address:

 Chapter LX, SFA